jbritain/jbritain.github.io/_posts/2021-11-23-calculate-suicide-burns-in-ksp.md

 # Creating a website
 Having got my Python prototype working, I decided to create a website so that anyone else who is conveniently heading directly downwards in a craft with only one engine to a planet with no atmosphere could also calculate when to start burning.
 I decided not to style it with [Primer CSS](https://primer.style/css) for a change, and instead went with Bootstrap.
 The reason was that the inspiration for this site partially came from [alexmoon's Launch Window Planner](https://alexmoon.github.io/ksp/).
 I liked the UI style of this website and so shamelessly copied it, including using an older version to get the same aesthetic.
 As it is, I quite like bootstrap's column system so I think I'll actually use the latest version in my next few web projects.

+*Edit: since then I have updated the site to use Bootstrap 5.*

 <figure style="display: inline-block">
     <img style="max-width: 40vw;" src="/assets/posts/ksp/site.png">